kp4ws/kp4ws/README.md

 &nbsp;

-### 🏔️ TrailKit: Collaborative Backpacking Gear Planner (In Progress)
+### 🏔️ Backpack Pal: Collaborative Backpacking Gear Planner (In Progress)
-TrailKit is a structured gear-planning tool that takes the guesswork out of packing.
+Backpack Pal is a structured gear-planning tool that takes the guesswork out of packing.
 Inspired by PCPartPicker, it uses a category-led system to ensure hikers never hit the trail missing an essential piece of gear.
 - **Tech Stack:** Next.js (App Router, Tailwind CSS, shadcn/ui), FastAPI (Python), PostgreSQL, SQLAlchemy.

 &nbsp;